Uropygial gland: Courtship and pheromone production

 Some researchers have postulated that the change in preen oil viscosity may be related to the formation of the more brilliant plumage required for courtship, although later research did not find support for this idea.
 The results of other studies suggest that the gland in females may be involved in the production and secretion of lipids with female pheromone activity.

 Waterproofing effect

-The uropygial gland is strongly developed in many waterbirds, such as ducks, petrels, pelicans and in the osprey and the oilbird.
+The uropygial gland is strongly developed in many waterbirds, such as ducks, petrels, pelicans and in the osprey, and sometimes in non-aquatic species, such as the oilbird.
 A study examining the gland's mass relative to body weight in 126 bird species showed the absence of a clear-cut correlation between the gland's mass and the degree of birds' contact with water.
 Anecdotal reports indicating that the waterproofing effect of the hydrophobic uropygiols might be increased by electrostatic charge to the oiled feather through the mechanical action of preening are not supported by scientific studies.